-One of the trademark symptoms of Caval Syndrome, pale gums are an indicator of cardiovascular collapse.
+One of the trademark symptoms of Caval Syndrome, pale gums are a common indicator of cardiovascular collapse.

 Worried you’ll miss this sign?
 Don’t be.
 If your dog is suffering from Caval Syndrome, there will be other, more obvious signs that he’s in distress.